Edward-H26/LongTermMemoryBased-ACE/README.md

 - `--no-clear-results`: Use when resuming after an interrupted run.
 - `--no-clear-db`: Use when resuming; keeps existing ACE memory.
 - `--no-with-report`: Use when you only need inference outputs and will run eval/compare separately.

+`benchmark.complete_v3_pipeline.py` currently validates against a fixed target of 200 samples.
+For non-200 subset runs, use `--no-with-report` and run Steps 3-5 manually.

 ### Step 1: Run baseline v3 (seed 42, 200 samples)